 3.1 A parking meter shall apply during the hours set by resolution of the Council and shown on the meter.

-3.2 Subject to any parking time limits and restrictions, any metered parking space may be occupied without charge on any days, hours, or in any locations where there are specific exceptions made by resolution of the Council.
+3.2 Subject to any parking time limits and restrictions, any metered parking space or area may be occupied without charge on any days, hours, or in any locations where there are specific exceptions made by resolution of the Council.

-3.3 If any conflict arises between a resolution regarding the application of any parking meter (as it may be shown on the meter) and any other resolution regarding traffic control (as may be shown on any sign erected), then the provisions of the latter resolution shown on such signs shall apply.
+3.3 If any conflict arises between a resolution regarding the application of any parking meter (as it may be shown on the meter) and any other resolution regarding traffic control (as may be shown on any sign erected), then the provisions of the resolution shown on the signs shall apply.

 4. Parking at parking meters